 As a condition precedent to Counterparty entering into the Transaction, ENA must cause to be delivered to Counterparty a duly executed Guaranty from Enron Corp. in favor of Counterparty in the form attached as Annex B-2.

-If either condition is not met or waived by the party entitled to the benefit of the condition by 5:00 pm (CST) on April 28, 2000, then this Transaction shall not be effective and neither party shall have any rights or obligations hereunder.
+If either condition is not met and not waived by the party entitled to the benefit of the condition by 5:00 pm (CST) on August 31, 2000, then this Transaction shall not be effective and ENA shall pay to Counterparty an amount equal to the sum of [U.S. $150,000] within five (5) Business Days and neither party shall have any further rights or obligations hereunder.
 For the avoidance of doubt, if the Transaction does not become effective, each party shall bear its own costs and expenses incurred in relation to the preparation of this Transaction.

 Assuming that the Transaction becomes effective, each party hereto acknowledges that this Confirmation and the Transaction are being entered into for good, valuable and sufficient consideration, including, but not limited to, the mutual promises made by each party under this Confirmation or the Transaction.
 The parties hereto agree to the following terms for the Transaction: